tthorntone/AdNauseam-Wiki/Dynamic filtering redesigned.md

+<sup>[Screenshots are not necessarily up to date: this is tedious work and I rather not re-take all screenshots when there are only trivial changes]</sup>

 In µBlock version 0.9.0.0, dynamic filtering has been completely revamped.
 For a fresh new install of µBlock, this is how the popup UI looks:

 ![figure 1](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-01.png)